rdyro/rdyro.github.io/content/articles/automatic_grader/main.md

 graded answers for a particular question.
 The additional particular requirements for our problem setting are
 - the model must be very computationally efficient
-    - the number of supported students can be high and the revenue per student very low
+    - the number of supported students can be high and the funding per student very low
     - the model should be able to perform live regrades in a matter of milliseconds for each student
 - the model must be resistant to adversarial attacks
     - inputting gibberish or a completely irrelevant answer should never result in a grade other than 0
-- the model must be able to support questions from various of science and liberal arts fields and in multiple languages
+- the model must be able to support questions from various branches of science and liberal arts and in multiple languages
     - it should work for any subject taught in school
-    - it should be usable by at least the major languages We propose to solve the problem by using existing multi-lingual language embedding models, which convert questions and answers into a fixed-length real-numbered context vector, to which we apply online regression methods.
+    - it should support at least the major world languages We propose to solve the problem by using existing multi-lingual language embedding models, which convert questions and answers into a fixed-length real-numbered context vector, to which we apply online regression methods.
-In order to make the model additionally resistant to adversarial inputs, we build and additional *relevancy* model whose purpose is to determine if the answer is relevant to the question (even if it is incomplete or wrong, does it at least pertain to the subject).
+In order to make the model additionally resistant to adversarial inputs, we build an additional *relevancy* model whose purpose is to determine if the answer is relevant to the question (even if it is incomplete or wrong, does it at least pertain to the subject).